 - Lalbagh Fort will be closed at 04.00 PM during the holy month of Ramadan.

-- 13 Places to visit in Dhaka you can't miss
+- 13 Places to visit in Dhaka you can't miss on your trip

 - 7 Best things to do in Dhaka for the ultimate experience

-- 13 Best places to visit in Bangladesh you can't miss
+- 17 Best places to visit in Bangladesh you can't miss on your holiday

 - 16 Top Bangladeshi food you must try on your visit